Lancaster County, Pennsylvania: Political party affiliation

-For decades, Lancaster County has been a Republican stronghold.
+Lancaster County was the home of the final pre-American Civil War U.S. President, James Buchanan, a Democrat.
+Since the Civil War, however, Lancaster County has been a Republican stronghold.
 The GOP controls the vast majority of county and municipal elected offices in Lancaster County.
 Specifically, the row offices and all but one county commission seat are held by Republicans, and the GOP holds all but two state legislative seats covering the county.
 Republicans also hold a majority of registered voters in the county.

 In September 2008, the Democratic Party reached the benchmark of 100,000 registered voters for the first time in the county's history.
 The party had just 82,171 registered Democrats in 2004.
 As of 2008, the ratio of Republicans to Democrats in Lancaster County now stands at 1.8 Republicans to 1 Democrat, down from a 3–1 advantage for the Republicans in the late 1990s.
-Even with these gains, the only real pockets of Democratic influence are in the city of Lancaster.
-Reflecting this, the two Democrats representing a significant portion of the county at the state or federal level holds two state house seats comprising Lancaster city and its closest-in suburbs.
+Even with these gains, the county is still powerfully Republican downballot; the only real pockets of Democratic influence are in the city of Lancaster.
+Reflecting this, the only elected Democrats representing a significant portion of the county at the state or federal level hold state house seats anchored in Lancaster city and its closest-in suburbs.
+Prior to a 2025 special election, Republicans had exclusively represented the county in the Pennsylvania Senate since 1889.

-As a measure of the county's strong Republican bent, it has only gone Democratic once since James Buchanan, who was a resident of the city of Lancaster, won it in 1856.
-That came in 1964, when Lyndon Johnson carried it as part of his 44-state landslide.
-However, even then, Johnson only carried it by 798 votes.
-Proving how Republican the county has long been at the federal level, Franklin D. Roosevelt failed to carry the county during any of his four successful runs for president, though he came within 4,000 votes of carrying it in his 46-state landslide of 1936.
-In 2008, Barack Obama became the first Democrat to garner 40 percent of the county's vote since LBJ, and only the second to do so since FDR.
-Even amid his surge in "the T," Donald Trump only managed 56 percent of the vote in both of his campaigns.
-In the second, Joe Biden became the third Democrat in 80 years to win 40 percent of the county's vote.
+Lancaster County has only ever voted for a Democratic presidential nominee once since James Buchanan in 1856, a resident of the city of Lancaster.
+In 1964, Lyndon Johnson carried Lancaster County as part of his 44-state landslide, winning by 798 votes, less than a single percentage point.
+Franklin D. Roosevelt failed to carry the county during any of his four successful runs for president, coming within 4,000 votes of carrying it in his 46-state landslide of 1936.
+In 2008, Barack Obama became the first Democrat to garner 40 percent of the county's vote since Johnson, and the second since Franklin D. Roosevelt.
+Donald Trump earned 56 percent of the vote in both campaigns, with Joe Biden becoming the third Democrat in 80 years to win 40 percent of the county's vote.

 According to the Secretary of State's office, Republicans hold a majority of the voters in Lancaster County.